lmazure/SimpleLlmTool/README.md

     - `isIntegerType` (boolean)
     - `isNumberType` (boolean)
     - `isBooleanType` (boolean)
-- `convertToJsonString` (string): converts a string to a JSON string (including the double quotes) by escaping the special characters
+- `convertStringToJsonString` (string): converts a string to a JSON string (including the double quotes) by escaping the special characters
+- `convertToolParametersToJsonString` (string): converts a list of tool parameters to a JSON string

 #### Example 1 - OpenAI
 (see [this document](https://platform.openai.com/docs/api-reference/chat/create?lang=curl))